mateo-cogeanu/PrisonLauncher/README.md

-this project is not associated with Mojang or Microsoft.
+this project is not affiliated with Mojang or Microsoft.